MPEDS/protests-analysis/README.md

   - The switch is controlled through an environment variable so that the switch can be toggled without changes to version control-tracked files.

+- **GDAL, PROJ, libarrow, and possibly other dependencies**.
+R does most of the work of building packages for you, and especially so if you run MacOS or Windows, since prebuilt binaries are available on CRAN.
+You still need, at minimum, GDAL, PROJ, and libarrow, in order for the `sf` package to function correctly.
+You may receive additional warnings or failed compilation messages (on Linux) when other dependencies are not present; please look up how to install them for your distribution and contact Nathan for any issues.
+  Please do not be discouraged if installing dependencies becomes difficult.

 ### Quickstart

 In a terminal, first run: